Board of Directors

 Mr. Armacost, 82, has served as a Director of the Company since April 2003.
 As of April 2010 he is Chairman Emeritus of SRI International (formerly Stanford Research Institute) after previously serving as Chairman.
 Mr. Armacost joined SRI International in 1998.
 He was Managing Director of Weiss, Peck & Greer LLC (an investment management and venture capital firm) from 1990 to 1998.
 He was Managing Director of Merrill Lynch Capital Markets from 1987 to 1990.
 Prior to that he was President and Chief Executive Officer of BankAmerica Corporation from 1981 to 1986.
 He also served as Chief Financial Officer of BankAmerica Corporation from 1979 to 1981.
 Currently, Mr. Armacost serves as a member of the Board of Directors of Franklin Resources, Inc. Mr. Armacost is a graduate of Denison University and received his MBA from Stanford University in 1964.

-Ms. Flanagan, 53, was appointed to the Company’s Board of Directors in November 2018.
-Since October 2019 Ms. Flanagan has served as the Chief Executive Officer of Ripple Foods, a plant-based food and beverage company.
+Ms. Flanagan, 54, was appointed to the Company’s Board of Directors in November 2018.
+Since October 2019, Ms. Flanagan has served as the Chief Executive Officer and Director of Ripple Foods, a plant-based food and beverage company.
 From 2016 to February 2019, Ms. Flanagan served as the Chief Executive Officer of Foster Farms, a leader in branded and private label poultry, headquartered in Livingston, California.
 She was previously the President of the Snacks Division of ConAgra Foods, Inc., a packaged foods company headquartered in Omaha, Nebraska, from 2011 until 2014, and served as President of ConAgra’s Convenient Meals Division from 2008 until 2011.
 Prior to joining ConAgra in 2008, Ms. Flanagan was Vice President and Chief Marketing Officer for Tropicana® Shelf Stable Juices at PepsiCo Inc. from 2005 to 2008.
 Ms. Flanagan also held various marketing leadership positions at General Mills, Inc. and PepsiCo Inc. from 1996 to 2005.
-Ms. Flanagan has served since June 2016 as a member of the board of directors of Core-Mark Holding Company, Inc., a publicly traded company and one of the largest wholesale distributors to the convenience retail industry in North America, and she currently serves on such board’s Compensation and Nominating and Corporate Governance Committees.
+In September 2021, Ms. Flanagan was appointed as independent director of Performance Food Group, a publicly-traded company and one of the largest foodservice distributors in the nation, after its acquisition of Core-Mark International where Ms. Flanagan served as a member of the board since June 2016.
 Ms. Flanagan has been a member of the National Association of Corporate Directors since 2014.
 Ms. Flanagan earned a B.S. degree in Engineering from Case Western Reserve University in 1990 and an MBA from the Stanford Graduate School of Business in 1996.

 Mr. Ogunlesi, 67, was appointed to the Company's Board of Directors in January 2010 and is Chair of the Nominating and Corporate Governance Committee.
 He is Chairman and Managing Partner of Global Infrastructure Management, LLC, which is a private equity firm with over $15 billion in assets under management and which invests worldwide in infrastructure assets in the energy, transport, and water and waste industry sectors.
 Prior to founding Global Infrastructure Management, Mr. Ogunlesi spent 23 years at Credit Suisse where he held senior positions, including Executive Vice Chairman and Chief Client Officer and prior to that Global Head of Investment Banking.
 Currently Mr. Ogunlesi serves as a member of the Board of Directors of Goldman Sachs.
 Mr. Ogunlesi holds a B.A.
 (First Class Honours) in Politics, Philosophy and Economics from Oxford University, and a J.D. (magna cum laude) from Harvard Law School and M.B.A. from Harvard Business School.
 Prior to joining Credit Suisse, he was an attorney with the New York law firm of Cravath, Swaine & Moore.
 From 1980 to 1981, he served as a Law Clerk to the Honorable Thurgood Marshall, Associate Justice of the United States Supreme Court.